LeWestopher/cakephp-monga/README.md

 ### Query Logging

 As of version 0.3.0, CakeMonga supports query logging via the Mongo logging context.
-To learn how to enable logging and create customer loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).
+To learn how to enable logging and create custom loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).

 ### Retrieving a custom Collection model using CollectionRegistry